andrexandre/alias_manager/README.md

 # Alias manager
 This script allows you to do all CRUD (create, read, update, and delete) operations on shell alias or functions on your `.shellrc` file

+It executes functions based on the shell the script was executed

 ## Setup

 ```bash